The Importance of A Medical Detox for Methadone

-Here is what everyone should know: Taking the drug improperly may increase the risk of side effects or even death.
-Despite all the negative consequences and adverse effects, Methadone addiction can lead to chronic use and increased tolerance.
+Here is what everyone should know: Taking the drug improperly may increase the risk of potentially serious side effects.

 Methadone impacts the pleasure centers in the brain and creates a false sense of well-being.
-Methadone abuse may lead to the development of tolerance, as well as physical and psychological dependence.
+Methadone use may lead to the development of tolerance, as well as physical and psychological dependence.
 Excessive doses may eventually result in respiratory depression or fatality.
-People who become addicted to Methadone may feel that they can’t function without the drug.
+People who become dependent on Methadone may feel that they can’t function without the drug.

 Some Methadone users may feel sick when they start taking the drug.
 Women taking Methadone may experience irregular periods.

-Below are some of the symptoms experienced by Methadone addicts.
+Below are some of the symptoms experienced by people using methadone.

 The symptoms may produce the following problems: Sneezing, delusions, paranoia, elevated blood pressure, suicidal thoughts, nausea, fever, tremors, depression, insomnia, agitation, and other highly-unpleasant effects.

-If you or your loved one are suffering from Methadone abuse and need help, please call us at 888.228.9114 to discuss whether our customized Methadone drug detox treatment is the best program for you.
+If you or your loved one need help overcoming methadone please call us at 888.228.9114 to discuss whether our customized Methadone drug detox treatment is the best program for you.
 Be assured we value your privacy and all your information is kept strictly confidential.
 Contact Gallus Alcohol and Drug Detox Centers today and take the first step towards recovery.